Oran tramway: Rolling stock

-The first series of 30 Citadis 302 trams were ordered as part of the contract for the tramway's construction in 2007 and manufactured at the Alstom factory in Barcelona, Spain.
+The first series of 30 Citadis 302 trams were ordered as part of the contract for the tramway's construction in 2007, and manufactured at the Alstom factory in Barcelona, Spain.
 Delivery of the vehicles lasted throughout 2011.
-The low-floor trams were designed by the French agency RCP Design Global, and are each 32.5 metres in length.
+The low-floor trams were designed by the French agency RCP Design Global, and are each 32.5 m in length.

 The second series of 21 Citadis 302 trams were built in anticipation for the future lines and extensions that would be added to the tram network.
 They are mechanically and visually similar to the first series, however they differ in their place of manufacture: instead of being built by Alstom, the trams of the second series were assembled locally in Annaba, Algeria by the Cital joint-venture.
-The first tram was delivered on the 10th of February 2016, however seven of the 21 trams built have not yet been delivered, as they are only required for the new lines.
+The first tram was delivered on February 10, 2016, however seven of the 21 trams built have not yet been delivered, as they are only required for the new lines.